Hydrogen-powered aircraft: Emissions and environmental impact

 If hydrogen is available in quantity from low-carbon power such as wind or nuclear, its use in aircraft will produce fewer greenhouse gases than current aircraft: water vapor and a small amount of nitrogen oxide.
-Currently very little hydrogen is produced using low-carbon energy sources.
+However, as of 2021, less than 5% of all hydrogen produced is emissions free, and the majority comes from fossil fuels.

 A 2020 study by the EU Clean Sky 2 and Fuel Cells and Hydrogen 2 Joint Undertakings found that hydrogen could power aircraft by 2035 for short-range aircraft.
 A short-range aircraft (< 2,000 km) with hybrid Fuel cell/Turbines could reduce climate impact by 70–80% for a 20–30% additional cost, a medium-range airliner with H2 turbines could have a 50–60% reduced climate impact for a 30–40% overcost, and a long-range aircraft (> 7,000 km) also with H2 turbines could reduce climate impact by 40–50% for a 40–50% additional cost.
 Research and development would be required, in aircraft technology and into hydrogen infrastructure, regulations and certification standards.

+Water vapor is a greenhouse gas – in fact, most of the total greenhouse effect on earth is due to water vapor.
+However, in the troposphere the content of water vapor is not dominated by anthropogenic emissions but rather the natural water cycle as water does not long remain static in that layer of the atmosphere.
+This is different in the stratosphere which – absent human action – would be almost totally dry and still remains relatively devoid of water.
+If hydrogen is burned and the resulting water vapor is released at stratospheric heights (the cruising altitude of some commercial flights is within the stratosphere – supersonic flight takes place almost entirely at stratospheric altitude), the content of water vapor in the stratosphere is increased.
+Due to the long residence time of water vapor at those heights, the long term effects over years or even decades cannot be entirely discounted.